-NOTE: A manager or coach is permitted to use a scorekeeping and/or pitch counting application on an electronic device without penalty, provided such device is not used to receive messages of any sort.
+NOTE: A manager or coach is permitted to use a scorekeeping and/or pitch-counting application on an electronic device without penalty, provided such device is not used to receive messages of any sort.
+If a manager or a coach has a justifiable need for a communication device, such as he/she is an EMT, Emergency Responder etc. they should make the Umpire in Chief aware of this need prior to the start of the game.

-- In Tee Ball and non-competitive Minor Leagues, a league may elect to use the entire roster while a team is on offense or defense.
-Also, if less than 9 are at the game site they may play the game with less than 9 as well. - Injured players, managers and coaches are not allowed on the playing field if they may present a possible danger to other players or themselves. - Injured players may be permitted in the dugout.
-Uniform requirements of an injured player would be at the most a team uniform shirt and hat. - 3.18 The local league shall provide proper protection sufficient to preserve order and to prevent spectators from entering the field.
+- Injured players, managers and coaches are not allowed on the playing field if they may present a possible danger to other players or themselves. - Injured players may be permitted in the dugout.
+Uniform requirements for an injured player would be at the minimum a team uniform shirt and hat, or as much of the uniform as can be worn given the player's injury. - 3.18 The local league shall provide proper protection sufficient to preserve order and to prevent spectators from entering the field.
 Either team may refuse to play until the field is cleared.

-"The Right Call" Casebook -- Comment: Managers are not responsible for the actions of the spectators.
+NOTE: Managers are not responsible for the actions of the spectators.
 You cannot forfeit a game because of spectator actions.

-- The responsibility for actions of the spectator's falls to the league's Board of Directors, never the manager.

-The umpire may suspend play until the actions are corrected (see rule 9.01(f)), but never forfeit or threaten to forfeit a game. - Leagues may not write a rule that shifts responsibility to anyone other than the board.
+- The responsibility for actions of the spectator's falls to the league's Board of Directors, never the manager. - The umpire may suspend play until the actions are corrected (see Rule 9 .01(g)), but never forfeit or threaten to forfeit a game. - Leagues may not write a rule that shifts responsibility to anyone other than the board.

-4.00 - STARTING THE GAME
+RULE 4.00 - STARTING THE GAME

-4.01 - The umpires shall proceed directly to home plate where they shall be met by the managers of the opposing teams, just preceding the established time to begin the game.
-In sequence-

-- (a) the home team manager shall give the batting order in duplicate to the umpire-in-chief; - (b) next, the visiting manager shall give the batting order in duplicate to the umpire-in-chief; - (c) the umpire-in-chief shall make certain that the original and duplicate copies are the same, then provide a copy of each batting order to the opposing manager.
-The original copy retained by the umpire shall be the official batting order; - (d) as soon as the home team's batting order is handed to the umpire-in-chief, the umpires are in charge of the playing field and from that moment have sole authority to determine when a game shall be called, halted or resumed on account of weather or the conditions of the playing field. - NOTE 1: In tee ball and non-competitive Minor Leagues, all players on the roster may be given a defensive position.
-Only one player may occupy the catcher's position in Tee Ball. - NOTE 2: Rostered players who arrive at the game site after a game begins may be inserted in the lineup, if the manager so chooses.
-This applies even when a suspended game is resumed at a later date.
+- 4.01 The umpires shall proceed directly to home plate where they shall be met by the managers of the opposing teams, just preceding the established time to begin the game.
+In sequence - - (a) The home team manager shall give the batting order in duplicate to the umpire-in-chief; - (b) Next, the visiting manager shall give the batting order in duplicate to the umpire-in-chief; - (c) The Umpire-In-Chief shall make certain that the original and duplicate copies are the same, then provide a copy of each batting order to the opposing manager.
+The original copy retained by the umpire-in-chief shall be the official batting order. - (d) As soon as the home team's batting order is handed to the umpire-in-chief, the umpires are in charge of the playing field and from that moment have sole authority to determine when a game shall be called, halted or resumed on account of weather or the conditions of the playing field.

+NOTE 1: In tee ball and non-competitive Minor Leagues, all players on the roster may be given a defensive position.
+Only one player may occupy the catcher's position in Tee Ball.